Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Qualitative Analysis: Evidence for Non-Algorithmic Targeted Action

 \section{Qualitative Analysis: Evidence for Non-Algorithmic Targeted Action}

-As described in \S\ref{sec:theory} and \S\ref{sec:expertise_quant}, the quantitative observational data allows us to test for a necessary condition (conditional dependence) for expertly targeted actions, but does not allow us to distinguish expertly targeted actions from other mechanisms that may also be driving the conditional dependence.
-However, we have access to a rich dataset of qualitative data on advisors' notes with their students that sheds light on these mechanisms.

 We conduct a two-stage qualitative analysis to better understand advisor discretion and intervention practices, complementing our quantitative findings.
 The first stage involves open coding to identify themes across all advisor comments, to familiarize ourselves with the data and its limitations.
-The second stage focuses on a targeted analysis of comments linked to statistically significant interventions from the ExpertTest* to investigate potential evidence of expert targeting.
+The second stage focuses on a targeted analysis of comments linked to statistically significant interventions from the ExpertTest* to investigate potential evidence of the \emph{targeted action} component of expertly targeted action (\Cref{def:expertly_targeted_action}).
 In this section, we describe the methods for our qualitative analysis in \S\ref{sec:expertise_qual:methods} and how they complement our quantitative findings about advisor expertise in \S\ref{sec:expertise_qual:results}.
-In \S\ref{sec:htes:advisors:qual}, we discuss results from the exploratory qualitative analysis in connection to our analysis of advisor heterogeneity.
+In \S\ref{sec:expertise_qual:styles}, we discuss results from the exploratory qualitative analysis in connection to a heterogeneous treatment effect analysis in advisor assignment.